 Oorwin Human Resource Management (HRM) is designed to deliver a superior experience to employees as well as HR administrators.

-Oorwin HRMS simplifies employee lifecycle management with features like remote onboarding and exit management, digital signatures, timesheet, and attendance tracking, payroll and invoicing, OCR document scanning, etc.
+The HRMS provided by Oorwin simplifies employee lifecycle management with features like remote onboarding and exit management, digital signatures, timesheet, and attendance tracking, payroll and invoicing, OCR document scanning, etc.

 Oorwin also gives centralized access to all employee information along with in-built capabilities to trigger reminders for document expiry and payroll integration.